symfony/panther/README.md

     choco install chromedriver selenium-gecko-driver

-Finally, you can download manually [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/) (for Chromium or Chrome) and [GeckoDriver](https://github.com/mozilla/geckodriver) (for Firefox) and put them anywhere in your `PATH` or in the `drivers/` directory of your project.
+Finally, you can manually download [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/) (for Chromium or Chrome) or [GeckoDriver](https://github.com/mozilla/geckodriver) (for Firefox) and add them to your `PATH` or put them in the `drivers/` directory of your project.

 #### Registering the PHPUnit Extension